jaeyounkim-test/models-wiki/official/README.md

 These models are used as end-to-end tests, ensuring that the models run with the same or improved speed and performance with each new TensorFlow build.

+## More models to come!

+The team is actively developing new models.
+In the near future, we will add:

+* State-of-the-art language understanding models:
+  More members in Transformer family
+* Start-of-the-art image classification models:
+  EfficientNet, MnasNet and variants.
+* A set of excellent objection detection models.

 ## Model Implementations

 ### Computer Vision